onflow/docs/docs/tools/clients/fcl-js/sdk-guidelines.md

 - Account `0x01` signs the payload.
 - Account `0x02` signs the envelope.
     - Account `0x02` must sign last since it is the payer.
-- Account `0x02` is also an authorizer to show how to include two AuthAccounts into an transaction
+- Account `0x02` is also an authorizer to show how to include two `&Account` objects into an transaction

 | Account | Key ID | Weight |
 | ------- | ------ | ------ |